Frequently Asked Questions

 All UTEP-organized events on campus have been canceled as the University adheres to a directive from the City of El Paso that requires residents to remain in their homes except to obtain essential services or engage in essential activities and work for essential business and government services.
 This order went into effect at 11:59 p.m.
 March 24 and will remain in effect until further notice.

-In accordance with the guidance of The University of Texas System, The University of Texas at El Paso will postpone spring Commencement ceremonies.
-Graduating students will receive their degrees as scheduled, but the ceremonies will not take place until the fall.
-The date in the fall will be announced as soon as that decision is made.
-The decision follows Centers for Disease Control and Prevention recommendations for large gatherings.
+In accordance with the guidance of The University of Texas System, The University of Texas at El Paso postponed spring Commencement ceremonies.
+UTEP officials rescheduled the ceremony for 7 p.m.
+Saturday, Sept.
+12, 2020, in the Sun Bowl Stadium.
+The event will follow Centers for Disease Control and Prevention recommendations for large gatherings.

 Please contact Environmental Health and Safety at 915-747-7124 to obtain a copy of the plan.